apache/pulsar/site2/docs/security-kerberos.md

 [Kerberos](https://web.mit.edu/kerberos/) is a network authentication protocol.
 It is designed to provide strong authentication for client/server applications by using secret-key cryptography.

 In Pulsar, we use Kerberos with [SASL](https://en.wikipedia.org/wiki/Simple_Authentication_and_Security_Layer) as a choice for authentication.
-While in SASL, Pulsar uses the [Java Authentication and Authorization Service (JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) for SASL configuration.
+And Pulsar uses the [Java Authentication and Authorization Service (JAAS)](https://en.wikipedia.org/wiki/Java_Authentication_and_Authorization_Service) for SASL configuration.
 You must provide JAAS configurations for Kerberos authentication.

-In this documentation, We will start with a general description of how to configure `Kerberos` with `SASL` between Pulsar clients and brokers, followed by some operational details.
-Then comparing with it, we will show how to configure for Pulsar Proxy.
+In this document, we will introduce how to configure `Kerberos` with `SASL` between Pulsar clients and brokers in details, and then how to configure Kerberos for Pulsar proxy.

 ## Configuration for Kerberos between Client and Broker

 ### Prerequisites

-To begin, you need to set up(or already have) a [Key Distribution Center](KDC) configured and running.
+To begin, you need to set up(or already have) a [Key Distribution Center(KDC)](https://en.wikipedia.org/wiki/Key_distribution_center) configured and running.

-If your organization is already using a Kerberos server (for example, by using `Active Directory`), there is no need to install a new server just for Pulsar.
-Otherwise you will need to install one, your Linux vendor likely has packages for `Kerberos` and a short guide on how to install and configure it ([Ubuntu](https://help.ubuntu.com/community/Kerberos), [Redhat](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)).
+If your organization is already using a Kerberos server (for example, by using `Active Directory`), there is no need to install a new server for Pulsar.
+Otherwise you will need to install one.
+Your Linux vendor likely has packages for `Kerberos` and a short guide on how to install and configure it: ([Ubuntu](https://help.ubuntu.com/community/Kerberos), [Redhat](https://access.redhat.com/documentation/en-US/Red_Hat_Enterprise_Linux/6/html/Managing_Smart_Cards/installing-kerberos.html)).

-Note that if you are using Oracle Java, you will need to download JCE policy files for your Java version and copy them to `$JAVA_HOME/jre/lib/security`.
+Note that if you are using Oracle Java, you need to download JCE policy files for your Java version and copy them to the `$JAVA_HOME/jre/lib/security` directory.

 #### Kerberos Principals

-If you are using the organization’s Kerberos or Active Directory server, ask your Kerberos administrator for a principal for each Brokers in your cluster and for every operating system user that will access Pulsar with Kerberos authentication(via clients and tools).
+If you are using existing Kerberos system, ask your Kerberos administrator for a principal for each Brokers in your cluster and for every operating system user that will access Pulsar with Kerberos authentication(via clients and tools).

-If you have installed your own Kerberos, you will need to create these principals yourself using the following commands:
+If you have installed your own Kerberos system, you can create these principals with the following commands:

 ```shell
 ### add Principals for broker